JonLavi/rick_and_morty_mortality_calculator/README.md

 ToDo:
+* Format occurrence list to highlight the status (alive/dead/unknown) of each occurrence
 * Make the Nav sections show the mortality rate based on seasons
 * Add last known location to occurrence list